-Mount Mary Church MumbaiMumbai is one of the most secular metros of India.
-Although it has had its share of upheavals and riots but still it has held onto its culture, secularism and pace of life.
-The metropolis is an abode to some of the most memorable monuments and holy places belonging to different religions.
+Mount Mary Church MumbaiThe metropolis is an abode to some of the most memorable monuments and holy places belonging to different religions.
 Religious spots starting with mosques, temples and even churches are found in different parts of the city.

 The Mount Mary Church is one of the greatest Christian wonders of Mumbai since the ruling period of the British in India.
 It is one of the largest and most beautiful churches across India, with interiors to die for.
 The Mount Mary Church is located in Bandra West and is Mumbai’s most popular church.
 The church is situated atop a hill mound which is around 80 meters above sea level facing the Arabian Sea.

 The church is also referred to as the ‘Maulicha Dongar’ Church which translates to the ‘Hill of the mother’ as it is located on a small hill and the shrine of Mother Mary is considered to be the most pious form God’s representation on that hill.

 History and Architecture of Mount Mary Church